 Safari/Chrome for iOS (iOS 7 and above)

-On mobile browsers, you can enjoy major features similar to the desktop version.
-Note that, currently, the sound effect for Alarm is not supported on mobile browsers.
+Alarm is not supported on mobile browsers.
 To fully experience all functions of Sollae Cloud Web application, it is preferred to access from desktop browsers.

 To use Sollae Cloud service, you need to add a valid Sollae device to your ownership by registering it under your account.